abagaild/Lupine-Game-Engine/README.md

 ## Installation Instructions
 Windows </br>
 Installing for windows is as simple as downloading the editor and runtime executables and launching `lupine-editor.exe`.
-(Please make sure that the two executables remain siblings of eachother (in the same folder) otherwise the editor will not be able to launch the runtime execution)
+(Please make sure that the two executables remain siblings of each other (in the same folder) otherwise the editor will not be able to launch the runtime execution)
 </br></br>
 Linux </br>
 Coming soon. (will be available as .deb package and hopefully others in the coming months)